 - 2 tablespoons parsley chopped (plus extra for garnish)

 - Tenderstem broccoli to serve (or another green vegetable such as spinach, cabbage or kale)

 - Put the rice in a pan with 400ml boiling water and a pinch of salt.
-Bring to the boil and then cover with a lid simmer for 15 minutes or until cooked to your liking.
+Bring to the boil and then cover with a lid and turn the heat down low.
+Simmer for 15 minutes or until cooked to your liking.

 - Put a tablespoon of olive oil in a large frying pan and heat for 1 minute, add the cubed pork and cook over a high heat for 5 minutes, stirring frequently to ensure it is nicely browned all over.
 Tip the pork and all the juices onto a plate.

-- Turn the heat down then add the butter to the same pan and allow to melt, then add the onions and mushrooms and cook for about 3 minutes until lightly browned.
+- Turn the heat down then add the butter to the same pan and allow to melt.
+When the butter has just melted, add the onions and mushrooms and cook for about 3 minutes until lightly browned.